lordmulder/MParallel/README.md

 ## `--detached`

 Run each sub-process in a *separate* console window.
 By default, all sub-processes are connected to the *same* console window as the main MParallel process.
 Thus, output from all processes will appear in the same console window, in an "interleaved" fashion.
 With this option set, each sub-process gets a separate console window.

+Note that this option is mutually exclusive to the `--out-path=<PATH>` option.
+That is because, when output redirection is in effect, the detached console windows would just end up being completely blank.

 ## `--abort`